docpad-archive/documentation/Beginner-Guide.md

-# Beginner's guide
+# Beginner Guide
-Welcome to the beginner's guide to DocPad.
+Welcome to the Beginner Guide to DocPad.

 ## Intro